Trolley problem: The Fat Man

+The Fat Villain

+This variation is similar to The Fat Man, with the additional assertion that the fat man who may be pushed is a villain who is responsible for the whole situation: the fat man was the one who tied five people to the track, and sent a trolley in their direction with the intention of killing them.
+In this variation, a majority of people are willing to push the fat man.

+Unlike in the previous scenario, pushing the fat villain to stop the trolley may be seen as a form of retributive justice or self-defense.

 Implications for autonomous vehicles

-Variants of the original Trolley Driver dilemma arise in the design of software to control autonomous cars.
+Variants of the original "trolley driver" dilemma arise in the design of software to control autonomous cars.
 Situations are anticipated where a potentially fatal collision appears to be unavoidable, but in which choices made by the car's software, such as into whom or what to crash, can affect the particulars of the deadly outcome.
 For example, should the software value the safety of the car's occupants more, or less, than that of potential victims outside the car.

 A platform called Moral Machine was created by MIT Media Lab to allow the public to express their opinions on what decisions autonomous vehicles should make in scenarios that use the trolley problem paradigm.
 Analysis of the data collected through Moral Machine showed broad differences in relative preferences among different countries.
-Other approaches make use of virtual reality to assess human behavior in experimental settings.
+Other approaches make use of virtual reality to assess human behaviour in experimental settings.
 However, some argue that the investigation of trolley-type cases is not necessary to address the ethical problem of driverless cars, because the trolley cases have a serious practical limitation.
-It would need to be top-down plan in order to fit the current approaches of addressing emergencies in artificial intelligence.
+It would need to be a top-down plan in order to fit the current approaches of addressing emergencies in artificial intelligence.

 Also, a question remains of whether the law should dictate the ethical standards that all autonomous vehicles must use, or whether individual autonomous car owners or drivers should determine their car's ethical values, such as favoring safety of the owner or the owner's family over the safety of others.
 Although most people would not be willing to use an automated car that might sacrifice themselves in a life-or-death dilemma, some believe the somewhat counterintuitive claim that using mandatory ethics values would nevertheless be in their best interest.
-According to Gogoll and Müller, "the reason is, simply put, that [personalized ethics settings] would most likely result in a prisoner’s dilemma."
+According to Jan Gogoll and Julian F. Müller, "the reason is, simply put, that [personalized ethics settings] would most likely result in a prisoner's dilemma."

-In 2016, the German government appointed a commission to study the ethical implications of autonomous driving.
+In 2016 the German federal government appointed a commission to study the ethical implications of autonomous driving.
 The commission adopted 20 rules to be implemented in the laws that will govern the ethical choices that autonomous vehicles will make.
 Relevant to the trolley dilemma is this rule: